Planted aquariums can be extremely beneficial for your fish as well as look great.

 The Amazon Sword plant is native to the tropical freshwaters of the Amazon Basin in South America.
 Because of this, they grow best in waters with a temperature of 60-83°F and a pH of 6.5-7.5.

-This has long broad leaves which bare a resemblance to swords or the head of a spear.
+This has long broad leaves which bear a resemblance to swords or the head of a spear.
 These leaves can grow up to 20 inches in length and provide the perfect location for freshwater Angelfish to lay their eggs as they would in the wild.

 Planting them into a coarse substrate like gravel allows the roots to take hold much quicker as it provides space for them to extend as well as allowing the water to mix through and add beneficial nutrients.